johnkerl/miller/docs/src/reference-main-flag-list.md

 **Flags:**

 * `--cpuprofile {CPU-profile file name}`: Create a CPU-profile file for performance analysis.
 Instructions will be printed to stderr.
 This flag must be the very first thing after 'mlr' on the command line.
+* `--memprofile {Memory-profile file name}`: Create a memory-profile file for performance analysis.
+Instructions will be printed to stderr.
+This flag must be the very first thing after 'mlr' on the command line.
 * `--time`: Print elapsed execution time in seconds to stderr at the end of the execution of the program.
 * `--traceprofile`: Create a trace-profile file for performance analysis.
 Instructions will be printed to stderr.
 This flag must be the very first thing after 'mlr' on the command line.